Folklore (Nelly Furtado album): Critical reception

-Folklore received mixed reviews from critics.
-AllMusic's Stephen Thomas Erlewine stated that "[w]hile there are some interesting musical moments on Folklore -- enough to make it worth a listen -- the dogged seriousness and didactic worldview become a bit overbearing not long before the album is a quarter of the way finished, particularly since the fusion of worldbeat and adult alternative pop often seems heavy-handed."
-Entertainment Weekly gave a positive review stating that "exultant music goes on its merry, multicultural way".
-While Rolling Stone gave a negative review, calling Folklore "slick, multicultural hodgepodge" but "without a single as good as 'I'm Like a Bird'."
-As she focused more on the songwriting, rather "than on frenetically switching genres five times in one song", BBC felt that it had "twice the originality" of her debut.
-The A.V.
-Club wrote that while "few tracks on Folklore stand out, the album hangs together agreeably..."
+AllMusic's Stephen Thomas Erlewine stated that "[w]hile there are some interesting musical moments on Folklore – enough to make it worth a listen – the dogged seriousness and didactic worldview become a bit overbearing not long before the album is a quarter of the way finished, particularly since the fusion of worldbeat and adult alternative pop often seems heavy-handed."
+Will Hermes from Spin wrote that Folklore's "nicely realized conceit, involving identity and heritage, lets the multiculti Canadian Furtado get her Portuguese on [but] while the vocals and arrangements are more ambitious and arguably better, there's less free play, less of the goofiness and kewpie-dancehall scatting that defined her."
+Jenny Eliscu from Rolling Stone gave a negative review, calling Folklore "slick, multicultural hodgepodge" but "without a single as good as "I'm Like a Bird"."
+Noel Murray, writing for The A.V.
+Club felt that while "few tracks on Folklore stand out, the album hangs together agreeably," while Now's Sarah Liss Folklore described the album as a "muddled stylistic mess of overly chilled beats and bland, indistinct melodies."